User Story Tutorial - How to Write Confirmation?

 Confirmation items entered

-For each confirmation item, the steps to take in confirmation and the expected results per each step can be further specified.
-The entering of steps and expected results is optional.
+For each confirmation item, the steps to take for confirmation and the expected results for each step can be further specified.
+Entering steps and expected results is optional.
 Usually, you do this when:

-1. You want to clarify product owner's needs and acceptance criteria with a usage scenario as expressed by the steps and expected results
+1. You want to clarify the product owner's needs and acceptance criteria with a usage scenario as expressed by the steps and expected results.

-2. Product owner may not be able to recall how a feature can be confirmed, which is possibly due to:
+2. The product owner may not be able to recall how a feature can be confirmed, which is possibly due to:

 2. Complicated requirements